pH testing - why & how we do it

 How to use pH modifiers:

-• You only need to use a few drops of the pH modifiers to decrease or increase the pH of your product.
-Add to the bulk of your product and make sure it is well combined.
+- You only need to use a few drops of the pH modifiers to decrease or increase the pH of your product.
+Add a few drops and make sure it is well combined.

 Follow us on Instagram or Facebook for more recipes, news and specials!